William P. Anderson, Jr., Chair

 Honors Program in Geology

-The Geology Program within the Department of Geological and Environmental Sciences offers an honors program in Geology.
-In order to graduate with “honors in geology,” a student must complete GLY 2250 (Evolution of the Earth), have a minimum GPA of 3.45 overall and in geology, and must take a total of nine semester hours of geology with honors at the 2000 level or above with a grade of “B” or better in each course, which includes GLY 4501 (Senior Honors Research) and GLY 4510 (Senior Honors Thesis).
-The geology honors thesis must be approved by two readers, with the thesis director from the Department of Geological and Environmental Sciences, in order to graduate with honors in geology.
+The Geology Program within the Department of Geological and Environmental Sciences offers an honors program in geology.
+Admission to the honors program requires completion of GLY 2250 (Evolution of the Earth lecture and lab) and a minimum grade-point average, both overall and in the major, of 3.40.
+To graduate with “honors in geology,” a student must have a minimum grade point average of 3.45, overall and in geology, and must take a total of nine semester hours of geology with honors at the 2000 level or above with a grade of “B” or better in each course.
+The required honors thesis in geology is the three-credit course GLY 4510 (Senior Honors Thesis).
+The Geology Honors Thesis must be approved by two readers, with the thesis director from the Department of Geological and Environmental Sciences, in order to graduate with honors in geology.

 Environmental Science Program